YINI-lang/YINI-spec/YINI-Specification.md

 - Section headers MUST begin with a valid marker (`^`, `<`, or `§`).
 - In repeated/basic section headers, whitespace between the marker and the section name is optional.
 - In numeric shorthand section headers, at least one space or tab is required after the number before the section name.
-- Duplicate keys **within the same section and depth level** are not allowed.
 - Keys are case-sensitive, and no spaces nor quotes allowed unless enclosed in backticks (phrase identifiers).
+- Duplicate keys **within the same section and nesting level** are not allowed.
+  1. In lenient mode, later duplicate keys MUST be ignored, and the implementation MUST report the duplicate as a warning diagnostic.
+  2. In strict mode, any duplicate key MUST result in an error.
+  3. In neither mode may an implementation silently overwrite an earlier key with a later one.
 - Lines that do not match any syntactic role (member, comment, section, terminator) are considered malformed.
 - The document terminator (`/END`) is **optional in lenient mode and required in strict mode**.